invite-frey/wcs-price-sync-with-renewal-buffer/README.md

 - Adds order note when price is updated
 - Lightweight — no cron jobs, no extra tables
 - Safe double-save prevention (transient lock)
+- Adds an additional reminder notification half say between the renewal reminder timing and expiration.

 ## Installation